 It's had greatness thrust upon it: On December 14, 2014, Google announced the shutdown of Freebase -- Wikidata's strongest competitor.
 As they did, Google also provided powerful support by migrating all of Freebase's data over to Wikidata, retiring the product on June 30th.
 That's a heck of a lot of eggs in that basket.

-Its future is bright: Rich search results are increasingly becoming the norm for Google, and the Knowledge Graph is more powerful than ever.
+Its future is bright: Rich results are increasingly becoming the norm for Google, and the Knowledge Graph is more powerful than ever and will play a huge part in SEO strategies.
 Marshall Simmonds reported at SMX East 2015 that a full 24% of search results now include this visual.
 Along with structured data, Wikipedia, and a handful of others, Wikidata is a go-to source for building this information.

-The beauty of Wikidata is that it's still in the early stages of development, and there's a lot of low-hanging fruit to be had.
+The beauty of Wikidata SEO is that there's a lot of low-hanging fruit to be had.
 Once you've gotten the hang of it, you can build out a solid page on Wikidata in an hour or two.
 However, if you're new to working in it, there is a breaking-in period.
-Here's a few things you'll need to do to get started:
+Here are a few things you'll need to do to get started: